Harry Lubin

 Harry Lubin (March 5, 1906 – July 21, 1977) was an American composer, arranger, and pianist.
 He is known for composing the theme and much of the music for the second season of the television series The Outer Limits and One Step Beyond.

 Biography

 Lubin's professional career spanned over 40 years, as a composer and conductor in many Broadway productions and recordings, the concert stage, in radio, television and motion pictures.
 He worked with many top names in entertainment, including Jan Peerce, Robert Merrill, Robert Weade, Selma Kaye, Al Jolson, Eddie Cantor, Dinah Shore, Fran Warren, and Connie Haines.

 Early years

-Lubin began his career in 1925, as piano accompanist for basso Feodor Chaliapin.
+Lubin was born Harris Loigsoltz in the Lower East Side of Manhattan on March 5, 1906.
+His father Louis Loigsoltz was an immigrant Jewish musician born in Uman, Russian Empire (today in Ukraine), and his mother was Celia Epstein; the family later changed their name to Lubin.
+Harry began his career in 1925, as piano accompanist for basso Feodor Chaliapin.
 By age 20, he became the musical director of the Irving Place Theatre in New York.
 He left Irving Place to become one of the youngest musical directors in the foreign department of the Aeolian, Vocalian, and later, the Brunswick Phonograph Company.